Automatic Test Pattern Generation for Robust Quantum Circuit Testing: Preliminaries

+We say that a state \(\ket{\psi}\) is \textit{stabilized} by a signed Pauli operator \(P\) if \(P\ket{\psi}=\ket{\psi}\).
+In this case, \(P\) is called the \textit{stabilizer} of \(\ket{\psi}\).
+The basic idea of the stabilizer formalism is that many quantum states can be more easily described by their stabilizers~\cite{nielsen2002quantum}.
 In general, suppose \(G\) is a group of \(n\)-qubit signed Pauli operators and \(-I \notin G\).
 We call \(G\) the \textit{stabilizer group}.
 Let \(V\) be the set of all \(n\)-qubit states which are stabilized by every element of \(G\).
 Then \(V\) forms a vector space.
 The projector \(S\) onto \(V\) is called the \textit{stabilizer projector} corresponding to group \(G\).
 When \(V\) is one-dimensional, its projector \(S\) is of the form \(S=\ketbra{\phi}{\phi}\) and \(\ket{\phi}\) is called the \textit{stabilizer state} corresponding to \(G\).
 A set of elements \(P_1,\ldots,P_l\) is said to be the \textit{generators} of \(G\) if every element of \(G\) can be written as a product of elements from the list \(P_1,\ldots,P_l\), and we write \(G=\langle P_1,\ldots,P_l\rangle\).
 There are some useful properties of the stabilizer formalism.
 First, the elements of \(G\) commute, \textit{i.e.}, for any \(P,Q\in G\), \(PQ=QP\).
 Second, the stabilizer projector \(S\) can be represented by

 where \(P_1,\ldots,P_l\) are the generators of \(G\).